MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manage-your-device/WindowsDebugger.md

             [RPi2 or RPi3] Pin #8  (TX)  <-> [FTDI] Yellow (RX)
             [RPi2 or RPi3] Pin #10 (RX)  <-> [FTDI] ORange (TX)

+The EFIESP junction is no longer created.
+You'll have to mount it yourself,you can use mountvol command to get the GUID.
+* `mkdir C:\EFIESP`
+* `mountvol C:\EFIESP \?\Volume{ae420040-0000-0000-0000-200000000000}`

 Using the active PowerShell connection, execute the following commands on the Raspberry Pi 2 or 3 device to enable debugging over the serial connection.

 * `bcdedit /store c:\EFIESP\EFI\Microsoft\Boot\BCD -dbgsettings serial`